Best men’s shirts 2022: The finest casual and formal options for every occasion

 What material should a men’s shirt be made from?

-‘Shirt’ is a broad term.
+“Shirt” is a broad term.
 There are many types of shirt for all occasions, and the material varies from one to the next.
 Generally speaking, the smoother the fabric, the more formal the shirt.
-This means that tightly spun cotton fabrics like poplin and silk blends are best for dress shirts, while more textured, open-weave fabrics work better for casual shirts.
+This means that tightly spun cotton fabrics such as poplin and silk blends are best for dress shirts, while more textured, open-weave fabrics work better for casual shirts.
 Some examples of popular casual shirt materials include flannel, brushed cotton, Oxford cloth and corduroy.

 How should a men’s shirt fit?